Heritage Orchestra

+The Heritage Orchestra is a British orchestra founded in 2004 under the artistic direction of Chris Wheeler.
+The orchestra perform a mix of styles and genres and are known as the premiere non-classical orchestra in the UK, with a catalogue of studio and performance projects in both experimental and popular music.

-The Heritage Orchestra is a British orchestra founded by Chris Wheeler and Jules Buckley.
-They perform mainstream, cult, experimental and popular music.
-The orchestra, which ranges between 25 and 65 members, has performed internationally in venues such as the Sydney Opera House, Emirates Palace, and Hollywood Bowl, and tours throughout the UK to major concert halls and large-scale arenas, including The O2 Arena in London.
+The Heritage Orchestra has worked with some of the worlds biggest artists on the most prestigious stages, and are credited with changing the orchestral landscape with their modern approach to orchestral collaboration.
+The orchestra, which ranges between 25 and 75 members, often combine electronics, bands, singers, and powerful visuals, and have performed internationally in venues such as the Sydney Opera House, Emirates Palace, the Hollywood Bowl, and regularly tour throughout the UK to major concert halls and large-scale arenas, including The O2 Arena and Royal Albert Hall in London.
+They have appeared on television throughout the world including ITV, BBC, CBS, and Paramount.

-In 2010, The Heritage Orchestra was nominated in the 9th Independent Music Awards and won the Contemporary Classical Album award for their performance of Gabriel Prokofiev's 'Concerto for Turntables and Orchestra' along with DJ Yoda.
+In 2010, the Heritage Orchestra was nominated in the 9th Independent Music Awards and won the Contemporary Classical Album award for their performance of Gabriel Prokofiev's 'Concerto for Turntables and Orchestra' along with DJ Yoda.
+In 2015 the orchestra toured Europe with Björk leading to a live recording of Vulnicura.
 In 2017 the orchestra reached Number One in the UK Album Charts with BBC Radio 1 DJ Pete Tong and their album Classic House.
-The orchestra performs regularly at the BBC Proms.

-Directors

-Heritage Orchestra was founded in June 2004 by Artistic Director/Producer Christopher Wheeler and Conductor/Composer Jules Buckley.
-Wheeler was profiled in 2011 as one of the "cultural engineers" of Honda's Dream Factory.
-Jules Buckley is chief conductor of the Metropole Orkest in the Netherlands winning a Grammy Award for Best Contemporary Instrumental Album with Snarky Puppy on their album Sylva.
-Wheeler and Buckley have worked together since meeting in 2001 at the Guildhall School of Music & Drama, London.
+In 2023 they performed at the Royal Albert Hall with six-time Brit Award Winner and Grammy nominated artist RAYE performing her album 'My 21st Century Symphony' In 2024 The Heritage Orchestra collaborated with Dua Lipa, providing their full orchestral production and arranging team for Dua Lipa - Live From The Royal Albert Hall, later broadcast on ITV entitled An Evening with Dua Lipa.